ryancraker/ryancraker/README.md

 ## Howdy 🤠

 I'm a web and software developer currently based out of the Treasure Valley.
-I've spent most of my working carrer in various training positions outside of the tech industry, helping develop new talent and refining training methods & documentation.
+I've spent most of my working carrer in various training positions -- helping develop new talent and refining training methods & documentation.

 ## Skills: